dimsmol/repack/Readme.md

 ## reverse()

-Performs an action reverse to repack()
+Performs an action reversed to repack()

 ```js
 abc.reverse({